 - Gently drop the dumpling balls into the pot.
 Add frozen peas, heavy cream, and salt.
 Cover the pot and simmer on medium-low heat for 15 minutes without lifting the lid.

-- Cut the dumplings in half and check for the doness.
+- Cut the dumplings in half and check for doneness.
 If they aren't cooked through then cook the dumplings a bit longer.

 While the dumplings are simmering, shred the chicken with forks.